hansrwindhoff/interview/README.md

 - This project uses Backbone.localstorage to integrate HTML5's localstorage with Backbone's sync methods
 - If you have questions or run into problems, don't worry!
 Please let us know so that we can continue to improve this project.
     - mcollins@sovrn.com

+Contact Info:
+Hans Windhoff
+2670 Magnolia St
+Denver, CO 80207
+Cell 303 476 0097
+hansrwindhoff@gmail.com
+github: hansrwindhoff

+Hans Notes:
+- I added typescript defintion files (requirejs and backbone) so that in Visual Studio Code (free cross plattform editor) there will be full intellisense on library functions in javascript
+- fixed minor bug in note.ejs : title in the edit/create dialog was not switched properly between "Create Note" and "Edit Note"